develosi/factor_fitness/README.md

 * [Bootstrap](https://getbootstrap.com/) - Responsive library resource using css and javascript components.

-* [Google Fonts](https://fonts.google.com/) - library of fonts used hosted on Google cdn
+* [Google Fonts](https://fonts.google.com/) - library of fonts used hosted on Google CDN

 * [SQLite](https://www.sqlite.org/index.html) - Django built-in database used as the database in development mode.